MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step2.md

 2. In the **Label: Confidential** blade, you'll now see the settings that are available for each label.
 Make the following changes:

     a.
-For **Select RMS template**: Click the drop down box and select the default template **\<your organization name> - Confidential**.
+If you have activated Azure Rights Managment, for **Select RMS template**: Click the drop down box and select the default template **\<your organization name> - Confidential**.
 For example, if your organization name is Contoso, Ltd, you will see and select **Contoso, Ltd - Confidential**.
 If you have disabled this default Azure Rights Management template, select an alternative template.

+    If you have not activated Azure Rights Management, you cannot use this option.

     b. **Documents with this label have a watermark**: Click **On** and for the **Text** box, type your organization name.
 For example, **Contoso, Ltd**.